vidhayak0004/CODSOFT_TASKS1/README.md

-# Titanic Survival Prediction 🚢

-## CodSoft Data Science Internship — Task 1
+# CodSoft Data Science Internship Tasks

-### 📌 Project Overview

-This project focuses on building a Machine Learning model to predict whether a passenger on the Titanic survived or not.

-The project follows a complete Machine Learning workflow including data exploration, data cleaning, exploratory data analysis, preprocessing, model training, prediction, and evaluation.
+This repository contains projects completed as part of my CodSoft Data Science Internship.

 ---

+# Task 1 — Titanic Survival Prediction 🚢

-## 🎯 Objective
+## Project Overview

-The objective of this project is to develop a classification model that predicts passenger survival based on features such as:
+Built a Machine Learning model to predict whether a Titanic passenger survived or not based on passenger information.

+### Algorithm Used
+- Logistic Regression

+### Key Steps
+- Data exploration
+- Missing value handling
+- Data preprocessing
+- Exploratory Data Analysis
-- Passenger Class
+- Feature encoding
-- Gender
+- Train-test split
-- Age
+- Model training
-- Number of Siblings/Spouses
+- Prediction
+- Model evaluation

+### Model Performance

+**Accuracy: 81.01%**

+The model was evaluated using:
-- Number of Parents/Children
+- Accuracy
-- Fare
+- Precision
-- Port of Embarkation
+- Recall

-### Target Variable

-- `0` → Did Not Survive
-- `1` → Survived
+- F1-score
+- Confusion Matrix

 ---

+# Task 3 — Iris Flower Classification 🌸

+## Project Overview

+This project uses the Iris dataset to classify flowers into three species:

+- Setosa
+- Versicolor
+- Virginica

+The classification is based on four flower measurements:

+- Sepal Length
+- Sepal Width
+- Petal Length
+- Petal Width

+## Objective

+The objective is to build a Machine Learning classification model that can identify the species of an Iris flower based on its measurements.

-## 🛠️ Technologies Used
+## Technologies Used

 - Python
 - Pandas